Aquero Lecture

 From 2016 to 2022, Kim held the position of Professor of Mental Health Nursing and Clinical Chair in a jointly funded Mental Health Nursing Research Unit between ACU and NorthWestern Mental Health, Melbourne Health.
 In this role, she led nurse-led and multidisciplinary research aimed at improving mental health services and consumer and carer outcomes.

 Kim is widely published in peer-reviewed journals and has authored and edited several textbooks on mental health nursing.
 In 2011, she was awarded a prestigious Winston Churchill Fellowship to investigate international approaches to resilience-building interventions.
-Her research has been supported by competitive national grants, including an Australian Research Council-funded project evaluating the impact of a resilience-building program for mental health nurses.
+Her research has been supported by national competitive grants, including an Australian Research Council-funded project evaluating the impact of a resilience-building program for mental health nurses.
 Kim's long-standing commitment to enhancing the wellbeing of the nursing workforce continues to shape policy and practice in health care.

 Anna Love